Traveling with Food Allergies: A Participatory Design Project

-Break down power dynamics: At first there was a noticeable power dynamic and the participant was a bit timid to suggest ideas.
-In the future I will dedicate more time to ice breaker activities to balance things more.
+Break down power dynamics: There was a noticeable power dynamic in our co-design sessions.
+In the future, I will take care to dedicate time to ice breaker activities

 Overall, it was exciting to see how empowering inclusive design can be.

 Our participant noted that the prototype “would provide such security … I could relax and eat.
 [Now] whenever I go out, I can’t relax.”